 If only a part of the page needs to be changed, the rest of the page must be stored (for example in the temporary page buffer) before the erase, and then be rewritten.
 When using alternative 1, the Boot Loader provides an effective Read-Modify-Write feature which allows the user software to first read the page, do the necessary changes, and then write back the modified data.
 If alternative 2 is used, it is not possible to read the old data while loading since the page is already erased.
 The temporary page buffer can be accessed in a random sequence.
 It is essential that the page address used in both the Page Erase and Page Write operation is addressing the same page.
-See "Boot Loader: Simple Assembly Code Example" on page 261 for an assembly code example.
+See "Simple Assembly Code Example for a Boot Loader" on page 260 for an assembly code example.

-24.8.1 Performing Page Erase by SPM
+26.8.1 Performing Page Erase by SPM

-To execute Page Erase, set up the address in the Z-pointer, write "X0000011" to SPMCSR and execute SPM within four clock cycles after writing SPMCSR(1).
+To execute Page Erase, set up the address in the Z-pointer, write "X0000011" to SPMCSR and execute SPM within four clock cycles after writing SPMCSR.
 The data in R1 and R0 is ignored.
 The page address must be written to PCPAGE in the Z-register.
 Other bits in the Z-pointer will be ignored during this operation.

-- Page Erase to the RWW section: The NRWW section can be read during the Page Erase. - Page Erase to the NRWW section: The CPU is halted during the operation. - Note: 1.
-If an interrupt occurs in the timed sequence the four cycle access cannot be guaranteed.
-In order to ensure atomic operation you must disable interrupes before writing to SPMCSR.
+- Page Erase to the RWW section: The NRWW section can be read during the Page Erase. - Page Erase to the NRWW section: The CPU is halted during the operation.

-24.8.2 Filling the Temporary Buffer (Page Loading)
+26.8.2 Filling the Temporary Buffer (Page Loading)